isomerpages/moe-canberrapri/_quick-links/Home Based Learning.md

 *  Home-Based Learning (HBL): comprises of both offline and/or online* learning in the event of school closure for some of the levels

 * Full HBL (FHBL): comprises of both offline and/or online* learning in the event of school closure for all Primary 1 to Primary 6 levels

+*online learning can be in the form of synchronous (live) or asynchronous